 Reed Brodsky is a partner in Gibson, Dunn & Crutcher’s New York office.
-Mr. Brodsky is Co-Chair of Gibson Dunn’s Crisis Management Practice Group and a member of the Securities Enforcement and White Collar Defense and Investigations Groups.
+Mr. Brodsky is co-chair of Gibson Dunn’s Litigation Practice Group and a member of the Crisis Management, Securities Enforcement and White Collar Defense and Investigations Groups.
 He is a nationally recognized trial lawyer and litigator best known for his success as lead trial counsel in two of the most high-profile white collar criminal cases in recent memory, United States v.
 Raj Rajaratnam in 2011, and United States v.
 Rajat Gupta in 2012.
 Since joining Gibson Dunn, Mr. Brodsky has been a lead trial attorney in four high-profile trials, representing Chevron Corporation in Chevron v.
 Donziger et al. in 2013, AlixPartners in AlixPartners v.
 Thompson et al. in 2014, AIG’s Lavastone Capital unit in Lavastone Capital LLC v.
 Coventry First LLC et al. in 2015, and Patriarch Partners/Lynn Tilton in SEC v.
 Patriarch in 2016.
 Before joining Gibson Dunn, Mr. Brodsky spent eight years serving as an Assistant United States Attorney in the United States Attorney’s Office for the Southern District of New York, where he won all seven of his white collar criminal trials and many non-white collar trials.

 Mr. Brodsky’s areas of practice include trial work, white collar crime, securities enforcement proceedings, corporate internal investigations, compliance counseling and complex civil litigation.
 Mr. Brodsky has extensive experience representing institutions, hedge funds, issuers of securities, board committees and individuals in connection with investigations, litigation and SEC enforcement proceedings under the federal securities laws.
 Mr. Brodsky has counseled numerous hedge funds on securities trading and compliance matters.